AndriyKozak/Identa/README.md

 **E2E Tests**
-- Cypress is needed to be installed.
-The tests are located in [cypress](cypress)
+- Will be developed with Cypress.
+The tests location: [cypress](cypress)

 **Continuous Integration (CI)**